Translate

 Open to all first-year students of all majors

-Each college — College of Liberal Arts (CLA); College of Science and Math (COSAM); College of Engineering (CENG); College of Agriculture, Food and Environmental Science (CAFES); and College of Architecture and Environmental Design (CAED) — has its own Residential Learning Community.
+Five Cal Poly colleges — College of Liberal Arts (CLA); College of Science and Math (BCSM); College of Engineering (CENG); College of Agriculture, Food and Environmental Science (CAFES); and College of Architecture and Environmental Design (CAED) — has its own Residential Learning Community.

 CAL POLY Scholars